 In February 1984, Johnson dismissed the remaining members (J. Marion Hammon and Alma Adelbert Timpson) from the council.
 Those who sided with Hammon and Timpson were evicted from their homes that were owned by the church in the United Effort Plan, and a new splinter group called the “Second Ward,” “The Work of Jesus Christ,” and “The Work” was formed.

-Johnson died two years later in 1986 and he was succeeded by Rulon Jeffs (1909-2002, pictured to the right), who was known by members as Uncle Rulon.
+Johnson died two years later in 1986 and he was succeeded by Rulon Jeffs (1909-2002), who was known by members as Uncle Rulon.
 Because his parents were polygamists, Jeffs lived his first 10 years as “Rulon Jennings.”
 He was raised in the LDS Church and served a 2-year mission to England in 1930.
 In 1938, Jeffs’ father presented his son with polygamous information and introduced him to Joseph W. Musser and John Y. Barlow.
 Jeffs took a plural wife in 1940, which caused his first wife Zola Brown—daughter of LDS Church Apostle Hugh B. Brown and great-granddaughter of second President Brigham Young—to divorce him.

 At the end of WW2, Jeffs moved from Idaho to Salt Lake City and was ordained a High Priest Apostle by Barlow.
-By the time he died at the age of 92, he had as many as 75 wives (several of whom were as young as 14 when he married them) and 65 children, including Warren Jeffs (1955- ) who became the top leader in 2002.
+By the time he died at the age of 92, he had as many as 75 wives (several of whom were as young as 14 when he married them) and 65 children, including Warren Jeffs (1955- ) who became the top leader of the sect in 2002.
 One of Warren’s first commands to the other church leaders was to leave his father’s wives alone, as Warren ended up marrying all of these women with the exception of two who ended up leaving the religion.
 In other words, he married more than 70 of his step-mothers!

-Members were told to move to the Colorado City, AZ/Hildale, UT cities in 1998.
+Members were told to move to the Colorado City, AZ/Hildale, UT twin cities in 1998.
 In July 2000, Jeffs told his followers to take their children out of public schools, which resulted in the closing of the Colorado City Unified School District.
 Today, most children are home schooled, with girls rarely getting any more than a fifth grade education.

 According to Brower, in 2002, Jeffs decided to tighten the screws and instituted rigid rules for his members, including no: